coralogix/terraform-coralogix-aws/modules/resource-metadata/README.md

 | <a name="input_tags"></a> [tags](#input\_tags) | A map of tags to add to all resources | `map(string)` | `{}` | no |

 ### Note:
-You should use the `custom_s3_bucket` variable only when you need to deploy the integration in `gov cloud`, when you are using this variable the module will download the integration file to your local workspace, and then upload these file to the `custom_s3_bucket`.
+You should use the `custom_s3_bucket` variable only when you need to deploy the integration in aws region that coralogix doesn't have a public bucket in, when using this variable you will need to create a bucket in the region that you want to run the integration in, and pass this bucket name as `custom_s3_bucket`.
+The module will download the integration file to your local workspace, and then upload these files to the `custom_s3_bucket`, and remove the file from your local workspace.

 ## Coralgoix regions
 | Coralogix region | AWS Region | Coralogix Domain |